ViewComponent/view_component/README.md

 end
 ```

-Using a mixture of templates and inline render methods in a component is supported, however if both exist for a component (or specific variant) the template will take priority.
+Using a mixture of templates and inline render methods in a component is supported, however only one should be provided per component (or variant).

 ### Conditional Rendering